 Ronan Hubert, founder of B3A is historian in aircraft accidents.
 His relationship with several investigation Boards worldwide, experience on site as well as almost 30 years of presence in aviation business gave him the opportunity to publish four books.
 His skills, expertise and impartiality are his strengths and he is today recognized as a knowledgeable accidentologist.

-Is considered as an accident any event where an aircraft suffered such damage that it is not in a position to be used anymore and that it is removed from service.
-In any case, aircraft should be considered as damaged beyond economical repair.
+Is considered as an accident any event where an aircraft suffered such damage that it is not in a position to be used anymore and that it is removed from service (written off).
+In any case, the aircraft should be considered as damaged beyond economical repair.

 Is considered as an accident any event involving an aircraft certified to carry at least 6 people, crew included.
 Are not considered helicopters, balloons, hot air balloons, airships, gliders, fighters, and all other aircraft which does not correspond to the criterions mentioned here above.